cijhho123/Flight-Management-System/README.md

 The responsible class is [GUI.java](Implementation/GUI.java) which was provided by the course staff.

 The application can load a JPG image and a TXT file describing which object is present in the image.
 Using the solution of Section 5, the app allows you to mark a certain area on the image and return the number of objects in the selected area (or the objects themselves).

-You should load the image and its matching special-format TXT file (format described below) first.
-Then you should choose the desired area by a continued left-click on the mouse followed by dragging to mark the area.
-The output will be shown below upon releasing the left-click.
-In some of the methods, the matching points in the data structure will be printed (notice in the standard state, points are not shown on the image).